meister03/discord-cross-hosting/README.md

 8. **Example**

 ## 1. How does it work?
-For ensuring a fast, reliable and secure Connection, where you can also sent a ton of Data, followed to our decision that we changed to a TCP-Server.
+For ensuring a fast, reliable and secure Connection, where you can also send a ton of Data, followed to our decision that we changed to a TCP-Server.
 This opens up the opportunity to connect all your services to the same Server.
 The TCP-Server is used as Bridge and as Control Unit for managing the Machine & Shard Count.

 ## 2. Test | Response Time & Results: